mwthinker/cpp-generator-cli/README.md

 A java application based on JDK 19 and maven.
 Implements a C++ generator CLI.

 ## How to use
-Generate a C++ project template based on cmake and vcpkg.
+Generates a C++ project template based on cmake and vcpkg.

 Usage of the generated binary file:
 ```bash